paketo-buildpacks/paketo-website/content/docs/howto/create-paketo-buildpack.md

 ---

-If the entire Cloud Native Buildpack experience is new to you, you may want to stop and take some time to read about [authoring a a Cloud Native Buildpack](https://buildpacks.io/docs/buildpack-author-guide/create-buildpack/) (CNB).
+If the entire Cloud Native Buildpack experience is new to you, you may want to stop and take some time to read about [authoring a Cloud Native Buildpack](https://buildpacks.io/docs/buildpack-author-guide/create-buildpack/) (CNB).
 Packit is a Go library that is an abstraction that conforms to the [CNB specification](https://github.com/buildpacks/spec) that takes a minimal